Krishna: Bhakti tradition

 Krishna has been a major part of the Bhakti movement.
 One of the key devotees was Meera (pictured).

-The use of the term bhakti, meaning devotion, is not confined to any one deity.
-However, Krishna is an important and popular focus of the devotionalism tradition within Hinduism, particularly among the Vaishnava Krishnaite sects.
+The use of the term bhakti, in Sanskrit, is not confined to any particular deity.
+However, Krishna is an important and popular focus of the devotionalism tradition within Hinduism, particularly among the Vaishnava and Krishnaite sects.
 Devotees of Krishna subscribe to the concept of lila, meaning 'divine play', as the central principle of the universe.
 It is a form of bhakti yoga, one of three types of yoga discussed by Krishna in the Bhagavad Gita.

 Indian subcontinent

-The bhakti movements devoted to Krishna became prominent in southern India in the 7th to 9th centuries CE.
+Bhakti movements devoted to Krishna became prominent in southern India in the 7th to 9th centuries CE.
 The earliest works included those of the Alvar saints of Tamil Nadu.
 A major collection of their works is the Divya Prabandham.
-Alvar Andal's popular collection of songs Tiruppavai, in which she conceives of herself as a gopi, is the most famous of the oldest works in this genre.
+Alvar Andal's popular collection of songs, Tiruppavai, in which she conceives of herself as a gopi, is the most famous of the oldest works in this genre.

 The movement originated in South India during the 7th century CE, spreading northwards from Tamil Nadu through Karnataka and Maharashtra; by the 15th century, it was established in Bengal and northern India.
-Early Krishnaite Bhakti pioneers included Nimbarkacharya (7th century CE), (Note: "The first Kṛṣṇaite sampradāya was developed by Nimbārka.") and his disciple Srinivasacharya but most emerged later, including Vallabhacharya (15th century CE) and Chaitanya Mahaprabhu.
+Early Krishnaite bhakti pioneers include Nimbarkacharya (7th century CE) (Note: "The first Kṛṣṇaite sampradāya was developed by Nimbārka.") and his disciple Srinivasacharya; but most emerged later, including Vallabhacharya (15th century CE) and Chaitanya Mahaprabhu.
 They started their own schools, namely Nimbarka Sampradaya, Vallabha Sampradaya, and Gaudiya Vaishnavism, with Krishna and Radha as the supreme gods.
-In addition, since the 15th century, flourished Tantric variety of Krishnaism, Vaishnava-Sahajiya, is linked to the Bengali poet Chandidas.
+In addition, since the 15th century, flourished the Tantric variety of Krishnaism, Vaishnava-Sahajiya, which is linked to the Bengali poet Chandidas.

-In the Deccan, particularly in Maharashtra, saint poets of the Warkari sect such as Dnyaneshwar, Namdev, Janabai, Eknath, and Tukaram promoted the worship of Vithoba, a local form of Krishna, from the 13th to 18th century.
-Before the Warkari tradition, Krishna devotion became well established in Maharashtra due to the rise of the Mahanubhava Sampradaya founded by Sarvajna Chakradhara.
+In the Deccan, particularly in Maharashtra, poet saints of the Warkari sect, such as Dnyaneshwar, Namdev, Janabai, Eknath, and Tukaram, promoted the worship of Vithoba, a regional form of Krishna, from the 13th to 18th centuries.
+Before the Warkari tradition, devotion to Krishna became well established in Maharashtra due to the rise of the Mahanubhava Sampradaya founded by Sarvajna Chakradhara.
 The Pranami Sampradaya emerged in the 17th century in Gujarat, based on the Krishna-focussed syncretist Hindu-Islamic teachings of Devchandra Maharaj and his famous successor, Mahamati Prannath.
 In southern India, Purandara Dasa and Kanakadasa of Karnataka composed songs devoted to the Krishna image of Udupi.
-Rupa Goswami of Gaudiya Vaishnavism has compiled a comprehensive summary of bhakti called Bhakti-rasamrita-sindhu.
+Rupa Goswami, of Gaudiya Vaishnavism, has compiled a comprehensive summary of bhakti called Bhakti-rasamrita-sindhu.

-In South India, the acharyas of the Sri Sampradaya have written reverently about Krishna in most of their works, including the Tiruppavai by Andal and Gopalavimshati by Vedanta Desika.
+In South India, the acharyas of the Sri Sampradaya have written reverently about Krishna in most of their works, including Andal's Tiruppavai and Gopalavimshati by Vedanta Desika.

-Tamil Nadu, Karnataka, Andhra Pradesh, and Kerala states have many major Krishna temples, and Janmashtami is one of the widely celebrated festivals in South India.